-- Transcripts from all colleges attended (even if no credits were earned). - High school transcripts as well as SAT or ACT scores will be required of all transfers with less than 30 earned credits - TOEFL (if English is not applicant's first language) - College Official's Report - Interview may be required

-Transfer credit is awarded for "C-" or above coursework.
+- Transcripts from all colleges attended (even if no credits were earned). - High school transcripts as well as SAT or ACT scores will be required of all transfers with less than 30 earned credits - TOEFL (if English is not applicant's first language) - College Official's Report - Interview may be required - Transfer credit is awarded for "C-" or above coursework.

-ADMISSION REQUIREMENTS: MINIMUM ACADEMIC PREPARATION STANDARDS (MAPS)
+Admission Requirements: Minimum Academic Preparation Standards (MAPS)

-To be admitted as a regular student, applicants must meet the MAPS listed below or, under special circumstances, be deemed qualified by the Admissions Committee.
-Students must take either the SAT or ACT with the Writing Test (writing test optional).

-English 4 years (including Composition and Literature) Mathematics 3 years (including Algebra I & II and Geometry)

-History/Social Science 3 years Natural Science 3 years

-Foreign Language 2 years (in one language)

-SAT Reasoning Test

-ACT with Writing Test
+- To be admitted as a regular student, applicants must meet the MAPS listed below or, under special circumstances, be deemed qualified by the Admissions Committee.
+Students must take either the SAT or ACT with the Writing Test (writing test optional). - English 4 years (including Composition and Literature) - Mathematics 3 years (including Algebra I & II and Geometry) - History/Social Science 3 years - Natural Science 3 years - Foreign Language 2 years (in one language) - SAT Reasoning Test Score must reflect promise of success in college work - ACT with Writing Test Score must reflect promise of success in college work - TOEFL score 190 (computer) 520 (paper) 70 (internet based) or IELTS score of 5.5

-TOEFL score

-Score must reflect promise of success in college work

-190 (computer) 520 (paper) 70 (internet based)

-CLASSIFICATION OF STUDENTS
+Classification of Students

-Regular: Students whose academic background indicates that they are prepared to meet standard requirements and are thus qualified for regular status and who register for nine or more academic credits per term.

-Provisional: Students whose academic background indicates that they may have difficulty meeting standard requirements.
+- Regular: Students whose academic background indicates that they are prepared to meet standard requirements and are thus qualified for regular status and who register for nine or more academic credits per term. - Provisional: Students whose academic background indicates that they may have difficulty meeting standard requirements.
 These students may register for nine or ten academic credits maximum per term.
 Students admitted provisionally meet regularly with their academic advisor, who, along with the dean of academics and faculty, monitors students' academic progress.
-A provisional student who achieves a cumulative GPA of at least 2.00 and no grade of F for the first two terms will be moved to regular status.
+A provisional student who achieves a cumulative GPA of at least 2.00 for the first two terms will be moved to regular status.
 Provisional students who do not qualify for regular status after their first two terms may be permitted to continue for a third term, depending on grade trajectory.
 Students who have not moved to regular status after the first three terms will not be re-admitted for the second year.

-Part-time: Students who register for fewer than nine academic credits per term.
-Students who wish to continue after they have earned 24 credits as part-time students must apply for admission to the College.

-Auditing: Students who register for courses without receiving credit.
+- Part-time: Students who register for fewer than nine academic credits per term.
+Students who wish to continue after they have earned 24 credits as part-time students must apply for admission to the College. - Auditing: Students who register for courses without receiving credit.
 An instructor gives permission for auditing and determines what the student must do to remain in the class as an auditor.